KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TPLink by slametps](https://github.com/slametps/MMM-TPLink)

+1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-1. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-TracCar by asimhsidd](https://github.com/asimhsidd/MMM-TracCar)